hecanjog/pdintro/source/first.rst

 Digital Audio
 =============

-Sound hitting our ears is as continous as reality.
+Sound hits our ears in unbroken waves.
 Air compresses and rarefies smoothly.
-Analog signals - like my voice for example - can be represented digitally by using a sensitive membrane connected to a transducer - you may know this device as a microphone - to sample these changes in pressure at a regular interval - is is the **sampling rate**.
+Analog signals - like my voice for example - can be represented digitally by using a sensitive membrane connected to a transducer - aka a microphone - to sample these changes in pressure at a regular interval - this is the **sampling rate**.

 Sampling Signals
 ================